olvidalo/efes-ng-prototype/docs/tutorial/indices.md

 ### Register the Extraction

-Find the `extract-all-entities` template and uncomment the `apply-templates` line:
+Find the `extract-all-entities` template further down in `extract-metadata.xsl` and uncomment the `apply-templates` line:

 ```xml
 <xsl:template match="tei:TEI" mode="extract-all-entities">